Tpreaus/CMS_230/Assignments/Challenge_Project_1/README.md

-Impliment the Polybius Square to incrypt and decrypt messages.
+Implement the Polybius Square to encrypt and decrypt messages.